Energy Benchmarking Requirements

 Building owners are required to annually benchmark buildings subject to the performance standards and must submit previous calendar year whole building energy consumption data online through ENERGY STAR Portfolio Manager by June 1 each year, starting in 2025.
 For 2025 only, the deadline has been extended to September 1, 2025.

-New: Legislation ( HB 49) passed by the Maryland General Assembly this session would exempt buildings in Montgomery County from having to comply with the State's benchmarking and BEPS requirements.
-Buildings covered by the County's benchmarking/BEPS program would instead be subject to County requirements.
-The bill is currently awaiting the Governor's signature, but if signed (or not vetoed) this exemption would go into effect on October 1.
+New: Legislation (HB 49) passed by the Maryland General Assembly this session will exempt buildings in Montgomery County from having to comply with the State's benchmarking and BEPS requirements.
+Buildings covered by the County's benchmarking/BEPS program will instead be subject to County requirements.
+The Governor will allow the bill to be enacted and it will go into effect on October 1.
 DEP recommends focusing on meeting the County’s June 2 benchmarking deadline.
-This website will be updated with additional guidance regarding the September 1 Maryland benchmarking deadline as soon as it becomes available.
+This website will be updated with additional guidance regarding the September 1st Maryland benchmarking deadline as soon as it becomes available.